BerlingskeMedia/SES-notification-dashboard/README.md

 ```

 #### Running the app
-###### local
+###### locally with docker
 ```
-npm i
-. .env
+cp .env.dist .env
-ng serve // in first terminal
-npm start // in second terminal
+docker-compose up
 ```

-app runs on localhost:4200 in local
+app runs on http://localhost:4200 and backend at http://localhost:3000

 ###### prod-alike (normally this uses dockerfile)
 ```
 npm ci